 And if you’re like us and collect smokers like some people collect shoes then you can always try your hand at charcoal or pellet in the future…

 How do electric smokers work

-If you’ve never smoked on an electric before you’re probably wondering how these contraptions actually work.
-Unlike your traditional Weber smokers where you just fire up some charcoal and add wood, electric smokers have a lot more technology involved.
+Unlike your traditional smokers, where you just fire up some charcoal and add wood, electric smokers have a lot more technology involved.

 Meathead explains how this different method of smoking causes you to miss out on the smoke ring.

 You also might be asking yourself why we haven’t recommended any pellet grills in this guide.